unm-escape/escape2023/README.md

 #### Day 10 (Aug 18): Last day!
   * 9:30 – 11: **Group presentations**
   * 11:15 – 12: Lecture: **Going to grad school, careers in geophysics**
-  * 12pm onward: Join grad students for lunch on the lawn and ice cream social
+  * 12pm onward: Join the EPS department for lunch on the lawn and ice cream social!

 ## Installation
 Programming will be done within the Jupyter-Lab environment.
 This can be installed through conda (https://www.anaconda.com/).